databricks/databricks-sdk-py/docs/account/ip_access_lists.rst

           Array of IP addresses or CIDR values to be added to the IP access list.
         :param enabled: bool
           Specifies whether this IP access list is enabled.
-        :param ip_access_list_id: str
-          The ID for the corresponding IP access list.
         :param list_id: str (optional)
           Universally unique identifier (UUID) of the IP access list.